sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ## Monitoring stack

 The monitoring stack for Sourcegraph, similar to the main stack, does not include RBAC (Role-Based Access Control) resources by default.
-As a result, some dashboards may not display any data unless cAdvisor is deployed seperately with privileged access.
+As a result, some dashboards may not display any data unless cAdvisor is deployed separately with privileged access.

 To deploy the monitoring stack, add the monitoring resources to the resources-list: